 2.«#» “Contract Resource” means any source or amount of electric power that «Customer Name» acquires from an identified or unidentified electricity-producing unit or units by contract purchase, and for which the amount received by «Customer Name» does not depend on the actual production from an identified Generating Resource.

-2.«#» “Dedicated Resource” means a Specified Resource or an Unspecified Resource Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.
+2.«#» “Dedicated Resource” means a Specified Resource or a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.

 2. «#» “Diurnal” means the division of hours within a month between Heavy Load Hours (HLH) and Light Load Hours (LLH).